torchbox/wagtail-wordpress-import/README.md

 1. Wagtail CMS Installed with initial setup
 2. WordPress XML export of all content in a single file
 3. The WordPress website will need to be live and available for importing of assets such as images and documents.

+## Compatibility

+The package has been developed and tested with:

+- Wagtail: 2.14 and 2.15
+- Django: 3.1 and 3.2
+- Postgres and SQLite Databases

 ## Initial app and package setup